What's new in Visual Studio 2017

-When you use the Roaming Extension Manager, you will notice 3 icon types on your list:
+When you use the Roaming Extension Manager, there are three icon types on your list:

-- Roamed Icon: An extension that is part of this Roaming List, but not installed on your machine.
+- Roamed: An extension that is part of this Roaming List, but not installed on your machine.
 (You can install these by using the Download button.)

-- Roamed & Installed Icon: All extensions that are part of this Roaming List and installed in your dev environment.
+- Roamed & Installed: All extensions that are part of this Roaming List and installed in your dev environment.
 (If you decide you do not want to roam, you can remove these by using the Stop Roaming button.)

-- Installed Icon: All extensions that are installed in this environment, but are not part of your Roaming List.
+- Installed: All extensions that are installed in this environment, but are not part of your Roaming List.
 (You can add extensions to the Roaming List by using the Start Roaming button.)

-These icons show you the current status of your list.
-You can have any extension in any state, so customize to your heart's content!
-Or let us do it for you!
-Any extension that you download while you are signed in is added to your list as Roamed & Installed and is part of your Roaming list, which gives you access to it from any machine!
+Any extension that you download while you are signed in is added to your list as Roamed & Installed.
+The extension then becomes part of your Roaming list, which gives you access to it from any machine.

-Live Unit Testing is a new feature that we are introducing and is only present in the Enterprise edition of Visual Studio.
-This feature visualizes unit test results and code coverage live on the editor, while you are coding.
-It works with C#/VB projects for the .NET Framework and supports three test frameworks of MSTest, xUnit, and NUnit.
+In Visual Studio Enterprise 2017, live unit testing gives you live unit test results and code coverage in the editor while you are coding.
+It works with C# and Visual Basic projects for both the .NET Framework and .NET Core, and it supports three test frameworks of MSTest, xUnit, and NUnit.